Ariane 5 satellites in orbit but not in right location

 But a source told AFP the satellites did not detach from the rocket in the correct place after the craft followed an "imperfect trajectory".

-Arianespace said they were currently "repositioning the satellites in the right place using their propulsion systems" adding that the current status was "reassuring after strong concerns".
+Arianespace said they were currently "repositioning the satellites in the right place using their propulsion systems" adding that their current status was "reassuring after strong concerns".

+First used in 1986, the Ariane 5 vehicle has a strong track record of reliability although the company faces stiff competition from Elon Musk's SpaceX.

+Two recent launches have suffered malfunctions but were shut down before the rocket could lift off.

-In September the company aborted the launch of an Ariane 5 rocket carrying two commercial satellites in the final countdown as the main engine was being ignited.
+In September mission control aborted the launch of an Ariane 5 rocket carrying two commercial satellites in the final countdown as the main engine was being ignited.

 An Ariane 5 lift-off was also aborted at main engine ignition in March 2011.